nndeploy/nndeploy/README.md

 ### Launch the Visual Workflow Interface

-First, install the nndeploy package and start the visual workflow tool
+Install the nndeploy package and start the visual workflow tool

 ```bash
 # Install nndeploy via pip
 pip install nndeploy
 # Launch the visual workflow application on port 8000
 nndeploy-app --port 8000
 ```

-Once running, open your web browser and navigate to http://localhost:8000 to access the interactive workflow interface.
+Open http://localhost:8000 to access the workflow interface.

 ### Save and Execute Workflows via JSON

 After configuring your workflow in the visual interface, save it as a JSON file (e.g., yolo.json).
-You can then execute the workflow using the following command:
+You can execute the workflow using the following command:

 ```bash
 # Execute the workflow defined in the JSON file